SDWebImage/SDWebImageSwiftUI/README.md

 }
 ```

 Note: This `WebImage` using `Image` for internal implementation, which is the best compatible for SwiftUI layout and animation system.
-But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animation.
+But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animated image and vector image.

 ### Using `AnimatedImage` to play animation

 - [x] Supports network image as well as local data and bundle image
+- [x] Supports animated image format as well as vector image format
 - [x] Supports animated progressive image loading (like web browser)
 - [x] Supports animation control using the SwiftUI Binding
 - [x] Supports indicator and transition, powered by SDWebImage and Core Animation